 - 1. Remove heater from carton. - 2.
 Remove all protective packaging applied to heater for shipment. - Check heater for any shipping damage.
-If heater is damaged, promptly inform dealer where you bought heater.
+If heater is damaged. promptly inform dealer where you bought heater.

-WATER VAPOR: A BY-PRODUCT OF VENT-FREE ROOM HEATER
+WATER VAPOR: A BY-PRODUCT OF UNVEN-FREE ROOM HEATERS

-Water vapor is a by-product of gas combustion.
+Water vaporis a by-product of gas combustion.
 An ventfree room heater produces approximately one (1) ounce (30ml) of water for every 1,000 BTU's (.3KW's) of gas input per hour.

-Vent-free room heaters are intended for supplemental heat (a room) rather than a primary heat source (an entire house).
+Unvented room heaters are intended for as supplemental heat (a room) rather than a primary heat source (an entire house).
 In most supplemental heat application, the water vapor does not create a problem.
 In most applications, the water vapor enhances the low humidity atmosphere experience during cold weather.